DennisTockan/be-nc-news/README.md

 ### Defining my MVP
 ---
 Before getting started on building API for the backend, I had to decide on the core functionality that I thought would be essential for the project to be useful and valuable.
 I decided to use Trello to create, visualise and organise the tickets for my project required in my MVP.
+After several iterations, this was the decided tickets for my project.

 Trello: